sotormd/nixos/docs/laptop.md

 ## Impermanence

-The `laptop` role uses zfs snapshots and bind mounts to ensure opt-in persistance.
+The `laptop` role uses ZFS snapshots and bind mounts to ensure opt-in persistance.

 This ensures that only the required files and directories persist across